 This comes with a couple of benefits:

-- It allows you to become more self-aware about your transformation from pessimist to optimist.
+- It allows you to become more self-aware about your transformation from a pessimist to an optimist.

 - By writing down what happened, you’ll be more likely to recognize future occasions where you can repeat the same cycle.
 As a result, you can prevent yourself from sharing pessimistic thoughts.